DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/tokens.md

     .AddUserAccessTokenHandler();
 ```

-..and then use that client e.g. like this on a controller:
+And then use that client, for example like this on a controller's action method:

 ```cs
 public async Task<IActionResult> CallApiAsUserTyped(